ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

 The ``--pipeline-specification`` (``-p``) argument to ``easylink run`` accepts a YAML file specifying the implementations and other configuration options for the pipeline being run.
 The contents of :download:`pipeline_demo_naive.yaml <pipeline_demo_naive.yaml>` are shown below -- download it to the directory from which you will run ``easylink run``.

-The pipeline specification follows the structure defined in the :ref:`pipeline_schema` docs.
+The pipeline specification follows the structure defined in the :ref:`pipeline_schema`.
+This document is the part of EasyLink that enforces the standard patterns that linkage step implementations must follow, enabling easy configuration and swapping.
+Examples of patterns defined in the document include breaking the record linkage process into a set of steps by which most common record linkage implementations can be described, providing a set of operators allowing users to customize how data flows through those steps, and enforcing specifications for the format of step inputs and outputs.
+The set of steps, their hierarchy, and an operator example (``parallel``) can be seen below.

 .. code-block:: yaml